We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 You can change your cookie settings cookies page at any time.

-If you can find a perch, put the camera on something solid and use a slow shutter (1/2 second) for sharp backgrounds and ghostly blurred humans.
+In bars, if you can find a perch, put the camera on something solid and use a slow shutter (1/2 second) for sharp backgrounds and ghostly blurred humans.

 If you like any of the images in this gallery, send a message here.
 Limited edition fine art prints are available in sizes from A5 to A0.